jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 4: View Output Feature Class

-After running the analysis, ArcGIS Online will immediately add the output feature class to the Map Viewer Classic as a hosted feature layer.
+After running the analysis, ArcGIS Online will immediately add the output feature class to the Map Viewer as a hosted feature layer.

 Your output should look like this: